roconnor04/Azure-VM-Tag-Startup-Shutdown/README.md

-# Scheduled Shutdown and Startup using Azure Tags and Azure Automation
+# Simple cheduled Shutdown and Startup using Azure Tags and Azure Automation

 This script is used to automate the shutdown and startup of virtual machines in Azure based on their tags.